Patient Education · April 2026

 Filler addresses this.
 Surgery may be unnecessary.

 In many patients, both problems coexist — a fat bag creating the puff above, and a hollow tear trough creating the shadow below.
-This combined presentation is where fat transposition may help: reducing the bag while softening the hollow in a single surgical plan, without filler.
+This combined presentation is where Dr. Gill’s fat transposition technique is particularly effective: it eliminates the bag and fills the hollow in a single procedure, without filler.

 Why Filler Doesn’t Fix a Real Bag